2012cericc/CLI-Flashcards/README.md

 - undo hide of the previous card if applicable
 - flag cards in text file to never show again unless desired
 - GUI version, maybe Tkinker?
+- guard against multiple question/answer separators in a text file line
+- change reset/replay prompts to be a menu so that there is only 1 prompt
   - save non-hidden cards in a new file for later use
-- guard against multiple question/answer separators in a text file line
+  - ability to add another flashcard file while playing (enable tab completion)

 ## Improvements to make
 - find a more human readable way to format flashcard text file

 ## General design goals/justifications
-- Create a reasonably robust flashcard program
+- Create a simple and reasonably robust flashcard program
 - Leave card creation to a text editor, no need to reinvent the wheel
   - Its simpler to type/edit cards in a text editor
   - Text editors all have a search function, easy to find/edit cards